tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/basic-aws.md

   * `S3`—Object store
   * `Glacier`—Archiving data
   * `EBS`—Block storage for virtual machines
-  * EFS—Network filesystem
+  * `EFS`—Network filesystem
-  * RDS—SQL databases
+  * `RDS`—SQL databases
-  * DynamoDB—NoSQL database
+  * `DynamoDB`—NoSQL database
-  * ElastiCache—In-memory key-value store
+  * `ElastiCache`—In-memory key-value store
-  * VPC—Virtual network
+  * `VPC`—Virtual network
-  * ELB—Load balancers
+  * `ELB`—Load balancers
-  * Simple Queue Service—Distributed queues
+  * `Simple Queue Service`—Distributed queues
-  * CodeDeploy—Automating code deployments
+  * `CodeDeploy`—Automating code deployments
-  * CloudWatch—Monitoring and logging
+  * `CloudWatch`—Monitoring and logging
-  * CloudFormation—Automating your infrastructure
+  * `CloudFormation`—Automating your infrastructure
-  * IAM—Restricting access to your cloud resources
+  * `IAM`—Restricting access to your cloud resources

 ### Elastic Load Balancing (ELB)

 The load balancer distributes traffic to a bunch of virtual machines.
 Requests are routed to virtual machines as long as their health check succeeds.
 You’ll use the Application Load Balancer (ALB), which operates on layer 7 (HTTP and HTTPS).

-### Elastic Compute Cloud (`EC2`)

-This is IaaS (Infrastructure as a Service).

-The EC2 service provides **virtual machines**.
-You’ll use a Linux machine with a distribution called Amazon Linux to install Apache, PHP, and WordPress.
-You aren’t limited to Amazon Linux; you could also choose Ubuntu, Debian, Red Hat, or Windows.

-Virtual machines can fail, so you need at least two of them.
-The load balancer will distribute the traffic between them.
-In case a virtual machine fails, the load balancer will stop sending traffic to the failed VM, and the remaining VM will need to handle all requests until the failed VM is replaced.

-### Relational Database Service (RDS)
+### Relational Database Service (`RDS`)

 Provided a managed SQL database.

 WordPress relies on the popular MySQL database.
 AWS provides MySQL with its RDS.
 You choose the database size (storage, CPU, RAM), and RDS takes over operating tasks like creating backups and installing patches and updates.
 RDS can also provide a highly available MySQL database using replication.

-### Elastic File System (EFS)
+### Elastic File System (`EFS`)

 WordPress itself consists of PHP and other application files.
 User uploads—for example, images added to an article—are stored as files as well.
 By using a network filesystem, your virtual machines can access these files.
 EFS provides a scalable, highly available, and durable network filesystem using the NFSv4.1 protocol.

+The Elastic File System (EFS) is used to store files and access them from multiple virtual machines.
+EFS is a storage service accessible through the **NFS protocol**.
+To keep things simple, all files that belong to WordPress, including PHP, HTML, CSS, and PNG files, are stored on EFS so they can be accessed from all virtual machines.

+To mount the Elastic File System from a virtual machine, mount targets are needed.
+You should use two mount targets for fault tolerance.
+The network filesystem is accessible using a DNS name for the virtual machines.

 ### Security Groups